gabrieldansereau/ms_betadiversity_hotspots/manuscript.md

 # Introduction

-Beta diversity, defined as the variation in species composition among sites in a geographic region of interest (Legendre et al., 2005), is an essential measure to describe the organization of biodiversity in space.
-Total beta diversity within a community can be partitioned into local contributions to beta diversity (LCBD) (Legendre & De Cáceres, 2013), which allows for the identification of sites with exceptional species composition, hence exceptional biodiversity.
+Beta diversity, defined as the variation in species composition among sites in a geographic region of interest [@Legendre2005AnaBet], is an essential measure to describe the organization of biodiversity in space.
+Total beta diversity within a community can be partitioned into local contributions to beta diversity (LCBD) [@Legendre2013BetDiv], which allows for the identification of sites with exceptional species composition, hence exceptional biodiversity.
 Such a method, focusing on specific sites, is useful for both community ecology and conservation biology, as it highlights areas that are most important for their research or conservation values.
 However, the use of LCBD indices is currently limited in two ways.
-First, LBCD indices are typically used on smaller regional scales with relatively few sites, for example on fish communities at intervals along a river stream (Legendre & De Cáceres, 2013).
+First, LBCD indices are typically used on smaller regional scales with relatively few sites, for example on fish communities at intervals along a river stream [@Legendre2013BetDiv].
 Second, LCBD calculation methods require complete information on community composition, such as a community composition matrix Y, thus they are inappropriate for partially sampled sites, let alone for unsampled ones.
 Accordingly, the method is of limited use to identify areas with exceptional biodiversity in regions with poor and sparse sampling.
-However, predictive approaches are increasingly common given recent development of computational methods, which often generate novel ecological insights from existing data (Poisot et al., 2019) including for unsampled or lesser-known locations, as well as larger spatial scales.
+However, predictive approaches are increasingly common given recent development of computational methods, which often generate novel ecological insights from existing data [@Poisot2019DatSyn] including for unsampled or lesser-known locations, as well as larger spatial scales.
 Here, we examine whether the LCBD method can be used to assess ecological uniqueness on extended and continuous scales based on predictions of species distributions,